 Companies like Amazon and Uber have impacted consumer expectations and buying habits.
 So, business and revenue leaders have been forced to revise their rusty playbooks.

 No furniture company can ignore that 80% of the customer’s buying process takes place at home on a mobile device.
-Or that more than 2.3 billion people will be making at least one buy from an online retailer in 2022.
+Or that more than 2.6 billion people – a third of the global populace – will be making at least one buy from an online retailer in 2023.

-In a competitive market, leading names have begun to invest in technology.
+In a competitive market, leading names are exploiting new technology to take advantage of these dynamics.
 For those who have taken the plunge, the spoils have been rich.

 Simply put, furniture manufacturers should consider implementing AR in their next market strategy.
 Over 80% of the average customer’s buying process today takes place at home on a smartphone.